Thomas F. Wilson

 Thomas Francis Wilson Jr. (born April 15, 1959) is an American actor, stand-up comedian, musician, podcaster, and YouTuber.
 He is best known for playing Biff Tannen, Griff Tannen, and Buford "Mad Dog" Tannen in the Back to the Future film trilogy (1985–1990).
-He played coach Ben Fredricks in the comedy series Freaks and Geeks (1999–2000) and voices various characters, mainly villains, on the animated series SpongeBob SquarePants (2001–present).
-He also voices Cecil Star the father of Patrick Star in the Spongebob spinoff The Patrick Star Show.
+He played coach Ben Fredricks in the comedy series Freaks and Geeks (1999–2000) and voices various characters, mainly villains, like Flats the Flounder and The Tattletale Strangler on the animated series SpongeBob SquarePants (2001–present).
+He also voices Cecil Star, the father of Patrick Star, in the SpongeBob spinoff The Patrick Star Show.

 Early life

 Thomas Francis Wilson Jr. was born in Philadelphia on April 15, 1959, and grew up in nearby Wayne.
 While attending Radnor High School, he was involved in dramatic arts, served as president of the debate team (where his partner was future New York Times columnist David Brooks), played the tuba in the high school band, and was the drum major of the school marching band.
 He studied international politics at Arizona State University and attended the American Academy of Dramatic Arts in New York City.
 In 1979, he got his first significant stage experience as a comedian.